Seven people arrested in Northwest Arkansas on various charges

 Fayetteville

-• Christian Harvey, 21, of West Fork was arrested Sunday in connection with aggravated assault.
-Harvey was released Sunday from the Washington County Detention Center on $15,000 bond.
+• Johari Matthews, 31, of 1767 N. Aslan Place in Fayetteville, was arrested Monday in connection with aggravated assault on a correctional facility officer and domestic battering.
+Matthews was released Tuesday from the Washington County Detention Center on $15,000 bond.

+• Bryan Helms, 38, of 170 Beard Road in Malvern, was arrested Tuesday in connection with financial identity fraud.
+Helms was being held Wednesday in the Washington County Detention Center on $1,500 bond.

+• David Watkins, 52, of 4235 W. Kynleigh Place in Fayetteville, was arrested Tuesday in connection with aggravated assault on a family or household member.
+Watkins was being held Wednesday in the Washington County Detention Center with no bond set.

 Rogers

-• Olivia Sears, 18, of 1610 S. 17th St. in Rogers, was arrested Sunday in connection with domestic battering.
-Sears was being held Monday in the Benton County Jail with no bond set.
+• John Scharnhorst, 52, of 2525 W. Valley Drive in Fayetteville, was arrested Tuesday in connection with stalking.
+Scharnhorst was being held Wednesday in the Benton County Jail with no bond set.

 Springdale

-• Jimmie Kellum, 41, of 200 Carroll County 1081 in Eureka Springs was arrested Saturday in connection with aggravated assault.
-Kellum was being held Monday in the Washington County Detention Center on $2,500 bond.

-• Mynor Xitumul, 37, of 703 Kay Sue Drive in Springdale was arrested Saturday in connection with forgery.
-Xitumul was released Saturday from the Washington County Detention Center with no bond set.
+• Jair Marin, 19, of 349 B Bluestem St. in Springdale, was arrested Tuesday in connection with possession of drugs with intent to deliver and simultaneous possession of drugs and firearm.
+Marin was released Tuesday from the Washington County Detention Center on $7,500 bond.

-• Kevin Guzman, 26, of 623 Marigold Ave. in Springdale was arrested Saturday in connection with aggravated assault on a family or household member.
-Guzman was being held Monday in the Washington County Detention Center on $5,000 bond.
+• Clayton Adams, 53, of Prairie Grove, was arrested Tuesday in connection with failure to register as a sex offender.
+Adams was being held Wednesday in the Washington County Detention Center with no bond set.

-• Terry Potter, 65, of 3718 Serene St. in Springdale was arrested Saturday in connection with aggravated assault.
-Potter was being held Monday in the Washington County Detention Center on $5,000 bond.